Zaslin Active Protection System: Design

 The Zaslin system consists of a radar-based detection module, a guidance module and static counter-measure modules.
 Each counter-measure module packs two explosive charges, which are ejected toward the target before detonating and forming a dense fragmentation ring that destroys incoming projectiles on impact.
 Modules can point forward, sideways or vertically, to protect from attacks from above.
 The system's response time is 0.1 seconds.

 A typical installation protects 150–180 degrees, and is capable of defeating incoming projectiles at speeds between 70 and 1,200 m/s.
 It can be used to protect fixed sites or armored vehicles.
 Depending on the protection level required, the system adds from 50 to 130 kg per module.

 Lightweight version

-Microtek also developed an AP system for lightweight armored fighting vehicles.
+Microtek also developed an Active Protection (AP) system for lightweight armored fighting vehicles.
 The AP's mission capability has been proven for armor-piercing projectiles and small-caliber gun shells.
 The Light AP Zaslin will comprise a system of nonrecoverable, detachable modules of various kinds, with two accommodated on the vehicle's upper forebody and as many on its sides (in its integrated configuration).
 As pointed out by the system designer, the Zaslin lightweight AP system is effective against RPG-7 and RPG-29 rounds, as well as anti-tank guided missiles.
 However, it will not shield against hollow-charge artillery shells or armor-piercing sub-caliber shells which have thicker walls than grenades or TRG projectiles.